eltownes/eltownes/README.md

     </tr>
 </table><br>

 ## About Me 🧑🏽‍💻

 🪖 &nbsp; Enrolled in Codeup's Java Full Stack Bootcamp until <span><em><strong>18 March 2024</strong></em><span> as a VET TEC beneficiary.<br>
 📚 &nbsp; B.S. in Information Studies from <a href="https://www.usf.edu/" target="_blank">Uni of S. FL</a> / concentration in Data Science and Analytics using R .<br>
 🚴🏽‍ &nbsp; Really enjoy cycling - raced a couple of sanctioned events with 1 top 10 finish!<br>
 🗺️ &nbsp; Bilingual in English and Dutch - do need to brush up on conversational Spanish.<br>
-💧 &nbsp; Slowly learning Agile/Scrum, developing on Google Cloud, and Tensorflow.js.<br>
+💧 &nbsp; Slowly learning Agile/Scrum and the Google Cloud platform.<br>
 <br>